Quintin Hogg, Baron Hailsham of St Marylebone: As a hereditary peer

 Concurrently, Hailsham was Lord Privy Seal between 1959 and 1960, Lord President of the Council between 1960 and 1964, and Leader of the House of Lords between 1960 and 1963, having been Deputy Leader between 1957 and 1960.
-He was also given a number of special assignments by Macmillan, becoming Minister with special responsibility for Sport from 1962 to 1964, for unemployment in the North-East between 1963 and 1964 and for higher education between 1963 and 1964.
-Hailsham, who had little interest in sports, thought little of his appointment as de facto Sports minister, later writing that "[t]he idea of a Minister for Sport has always appalled me.
+Macmillan also gave him a number of special assignments: he was Minister with special responsibility for Sport from 1962 to 1964, for unemployment in the North-East between 1963 and 1964, and for higher education between 1963 and 1964.
+Hailsham, who had little interest in sports, thought little of his appointment as de facto Sports Minister, later writing that "[t]he idea of a Minister for Sport has always appalled me.
 It savours of dictatorship and the nastiest kind of populist or Fascist dictatorship at that."

 Hailsham appeared before the Wolfenden Committee to discuss homosexuality.
 The historian Patrick Higgins said that he used it as "an opportunity to express his disgust".
-He stated "The instinct of mankind to describe homosexual acts as "unnatural" is not based on mere prejudice" and that homosexuals were corrupting and "a proselytising religion".
+He stated, "The instinct of mankind to describe homosexual acts as 'unnatural' is not based on mere prejudice" and that homosexuals were corrupting and "a proselytising religion".

-In June 1963 when his fellow Minister John Profumo had to resign after admitting lying to Parliament about his private life, Hailsham attacked him savagely on television.
+In June 1963, when his fellow Minister John Profumo had to resign after admitting lying to Parliament about his private life, Hailsham attacked him savagely on television.
 The Labour MP Reginald Paget called this "a virtuoso performance of the art of kicking a friend in the guts".
-He added, "When self-indulgence has reduced a man to the shape of Lord Hailsham, sexual continence involves no more than a sense of the ridiculous".
-In July 15, he and Averell Harriman arrived in Moscow on nuclear test-ban negotiations.
+He added, "When self-indulgence has reduced a man to the shape of Lord Hailsham, sexual continence involves no more than a sense of the ridiculous."

+In 15 July, he and Averell Harriman arrived in Moscow for nuclear test-ban negotiations.

-Disclaimer of peerage and Conservative Party leadership bid
+Conservative Party leadership bid (1963)

 Hailsham was Leader of the House of Lords when Harold Macmillan announced his sudden resignation from the premiership for health reasons at the start of the 1963 Conservative Party conference.
 At that time there was no formal ballot for the Conservative Party leadership.
-Hailsham, who was at first Macmillan's preferred successor, announced that he would use the newly enacted Peerage Act to disclaim his title and fight a by-election and return to the House of Commons.
-His publicity-seeking antics at the Party Conference (such as feeding his baby daughter in public, and allowing his supporters to distribute "Q" (for Quintin) badges) were considered vulgar at the time, so Macmillan did not encourage senior party members to choose him as his successor.
+Hailsham, who was at first Macmillan's preferred successor, announced that he would use the newly-enacted Peerage Act 1963 to disclaim his title and fight a by-election and return to the House of Commons.
+His publicity-seeking antics at the Party Conference—such as feeding his baby daughter in public, and allowing his supporters to distribute "Q" (for Quintin) badges—were considered vulgar at the time, so Macmillan did not encourage senior party members to choose him as his successor.